tresorit/cwac-endless/README.markdown

 Version
 -------
-This is version v0.9.1 of this module, which is causing the author some trepidation, seeing that "9" there, and thinking that it is an awfully big number.
+This is version v0.10.0 of this module, which means it is definitely time for the author to figure out when he will cut a v1.0.

 Demo
 ----